Restocking your mobile minutes to a prepaid phone when you’re abroad can be easy — and cheap.

 Some US carriers, like T-Mobile and Verizon, offer international prepaid tourist plans that allow you to stay connected while on your adventures abroad.
 But these plans may be more expensive than purchasing and refilling an unlocked phone at your destination.

-Reloading your phone with a money transfer
+Reloading your phone with an online money transfer

 While the idea of adding minutes to a prepaid phone can sound foreign to North Americans, people all over the world send and receive prepaid minutes to and from friends and family.